 Franqui has done a great job at crafting the characters for her novel.
 They challenge each other throughout, whilst also creating discussion and debate about the many themes that become apparent in the novel.
 At times you may disagree with Pival’s old-fashioned views on love and relationships, or you may find yourself prickling at Satya’s attitude to Rebecca and likewise, Rebecca’s to Satya (and her parents).
 But from learning more about these characters, you learn more about the societies that they come from and with this you learn and grow with the characters.

 We learn a lot about each of these characters impressions and connections with each of the destinations on their American tour.
 From New York City and Washington to New Orleans and Las Vegas.
 But for the travel lover in me, I would have loved to have learnt more about each city that the characters had stopped in during their tour.
-I’ve only been to America the one time, so like the characters was learning about each place as the story developed.
+I’ve only been to America the one time, so like the characters were learning about each place as the story developed.
 But I would have liked to have taken more from the real-life destinations and attractions mentioned in the book.
 To inform my next trip and to almost add to the America For Beginners message that comes from the book.

 It’s a great tale of love, forgiveness and acceptance.
 Which through Pival, Satya and Rebecca’s stories show that with a little bit of travel and a whole lot of open-mindedness, you can change your life and your views for the better.
 It’s a great book, which I couldn’t put down, and unlike some books I’ve read in the past, the ending is satisfying.
-You feel like the characters stories have been told and come to a natural conclusion.
-There are no un-answered questions.
+You feel like the characters’ stories have been told and come to a natural conclusion.
+There are no unanswered questions.
 No loose ends.
 Just three lives simply changed by their trip across America.

 You can purchase a copy of America For Beginners from Waterstones here.

 Until next time.